Ninouchkaia/portfolio/02_Postdoc_CONICET/ANKYRIN_MODULARITY/README.md

 This repository contains a fully refactored, modular and reproducible Python implementation of the analysis pipeline used to study:

 > **Functional modules built by association of domains and linear motifs in Ankyrin proteins and their binding partners**

-The project provides a clean, modern structure for all stages of the workflow:

 * PFAM parsing (query / homologs)
 * Pfam → clan mapping